Stain Removal Guide

 Mix 2 tablespoons clear, white non-suds ammonia and 4 cups cold water.

-HOW TO REMOVE BLOOD STAINS FROM CARPET:
+HOW TO REMOVE MAYONNAISE STAINS FROM CARPET:

-- Test the solution on a small, inconspicuous section of carpet.
+- Test the cleaning solution on a small, inconspicuous section of carpet.
 We want to make sure the solution doesn’t cause any discolouration or damage!

 - Leave the cleaning solution on the spill for at least five minutes, so it can work its magic.